Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Airiona thinks that this is the case because Max invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.

 Airiona wants Max to help decrypt the data he found but Max tells that it is not possible as only a Cybervator can read it he goe to get Jax but Airiona tells him that Jax is to much of a big mouth

+- Jax fights Aarock in cyber space who is nickname the cyber.fighter eater as he will take the cyber.beast of other cyber.fighter and eating them.

+- Cybervators start going Berserk for the first time in since Max's parents was killed by Cyber.Beast which Tomasina talks about cutting it short

+Max uses the cyber.beast that he and Airiona found to defend Jax despite the fact that Airiona told Max not to tell anyone especially Jax.
+But nows that if he does not act that Jax career will be over before it has even begun.
+Max jumps in and holds Aarock off.

+Aarock is reminded of xenos as he watches him jump in to defend Jax and decides to test his strength.
+Aarock knows thanks to events past that being a cybervator is more than a game

+Jax is amazed by what Max was able to do.
+Max tells Jax only half of the truth.

 Airiona/Max unknowingly press a button